quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.md

 We would like to save a plot of our data and fit in our lab logbook but the figure above is not fully satisfactory: there are no units and no reference to the original dataset.

 Below we create our own plot for full control over the appearance and we store it on disk in the same `experiment directory`.
-For plotting we use the ubiquitous matplolib and some visualization utilities.
+For plotting, we use the ubiquitous matplotlib and some visualization utilities.

 ```{code-cell} ipython3
 # create matplotlib figure